 Create a "Words I Know" Book

 It all starts with a hunt.
-You know that speed limit sign your son gleefully points out each time you drive him to preschool, or that fast food sign your daughter can recognize at the drop of a hat?
+You know that speed limit sign your son gleefully points out each time you drive him to preschool, or that gas station sign your daughter easily recognizes?
 Well, you're going to use those words to your advantage, and create a book your kid can read all by herself.

 What You Need: